BuilderOSS/nouns-builder-staging/packages/analytics/README.md

 # Analytics

-This package contains shared snippets for adding analytics to your Zora Next.js application.
+This package contains shared snippets for adding analytics to your Next.js application.

 ## Installation